 We’ve had great success in holding workshops (videos available on YouTube), where girls can get familiar with the aspects of planning, filming, editing, and posting online.
 The storytelling, combined with female role models, small groups of girls at about the same skill level, and a friendly and fun environment, helps them open up about themselves and their interests.
 It also helps them develop their passion for technology, without it ever being the obvious end goal.

 Existing tech to get you started

-Other great ways of getting girls excited about tech are encouraging them to make robots with personalities using code, to build things that are pretty, fun and/or functional, and a focus on things that cater to the special bond between girlfriends.
+Other great ways of getting girls excited about tech are encouraging them to make robots with personalities using code, build things that are pretty, fun, and/or functional, and focus on things that cater to the special bond between girlfriends.

 Technologies like Jewelbot and the SmartGurlz drone are great new examples of interesting ways to reach the very girly aspects.
-Other companies, like littleBits and Ozobot, have succeeded in making very gender-neutral tech that is easy to use and easy to teach to both boys and girls.
 There are countless other examples of gender-neutral tech, and most have a face or a personality.
 It might seem simple, but if it works and gives children the feeling that they are working on it together instead of apart, we can slowly but surely closing the gap.
 Boys can learn that girls are good at technology as well, and girls can come out of their comfort zone and start taking part more.
 Let’s help our girls hack their world.
 Together.